sandi87/MyReads-ReactApp/README.md

 This is application made for Udacity Nanodegree Program.
 Based on React.

 # MyReads how to open the Project
-To run this project you have to have Node.js installed on your machine.
+To run this project you have to have Node.js installed on your machine:

+npm install

 When it is installed just download/clone this repository and open the app typing in project directory in terminal:

 npm start